ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 ## The manifold of doubly stochastic matrices

 Many interesting sets have manifold structure: the sphere, [the set of probability distributions](https://en.wikipedia.org/wiki/Statistical_manifold), the set of positive-definite matrices.
 You can construct manifolds from products of manifolds, too.
-With some furious handwaving on my part and by recognizing the similarities (e.g. positivity and unit norm constraint, but I'll try to dig out a reference) you can convince yourself that DS matrices have manifold structure in turn.
+With some furious handwaving on my part and by recognizing the similarities (e.g. positivity and unit norm constraint) you can convince yourself that DS matrices have manifold structure in turn.
+Alternatively, you can read the discussion in Section V of [4] for all proofs.

-The numerical implementations of the projection and retraction operators are taken from the literature, i.e. a single paper on the topic [4]:
+The definitions of the projection and retraction operators are taken from the literature ([4] is the single paper on the topic I've found):

 * Riemann gradient (Lemma 1 of [4]):